 It is precisely this hubris for never-ending growth that exacerbates climate-change.
-Tim Jackson's influential Prosperity without Growth: Economics for a Finite Planet (2009) set outs out how the economic paradigm of seeking unstoppable growth will lead to environmental catastrophe.25 The facts make queasy reading.
-If growth were to continue at the present rates, by 2100 the global economy would be 80 times greater than it is now.26 Even by 2050, the unavoidable build-up of CO2 would have caused irreversible damage to the biosphere.
+Tim Jackson's influential Prosperity without growth: economics for a finite planet (2009) set outs out how the economic paradigm of seeking unstoppable growth will lead to environmental catastrophe.
+The facts make queasy reading.
+If growth were to continue at the present rates, by 2100 the global economy would be 80 times greater than it is now.
+Even by 2050, the unavoidable build-up of CO2 would have caused irreversible damage to the biosphere.
 Put plainly, if consumption carries on at the present rates, the climax to The Age of Stupid, its montage of news reel voices running along the digital time chart, 2020, 2025, 2035, 2040 and so forth, however fictional, would offer a plausible future scenario.
 This horrifying montage is formed from images of the digital system of dates moving forward with the familiar voices of news presenters.
-We hear that 'New Orleans will not be rebuilt for a third time'.
+We hear that "New Orleans will not be rebuilt for a third time".
 There is a reference to President Chelsey Clinton unable to take in any more refugees.
 By 2040 the suicide rate has increased by 800 per cent; there is a final burning of the Amazon forest, a nuclear bomb goes off in Pakistan and the sea is sending huge areas of the planet underwater.
+Poignantly, one image of a burning forest shows its monkeys entirely trapped.
+All these atrocities crescendo towards 2055, when the last news announcement is that the entire eco-system has collapsed.
+Logically, this would mean no one could grow food at all.
+Humans can only survive for a limited time within a dead planetary body, rather like the bacteria that thrive for a period of time within a corpse.
+The archivist spoke plainly when he used the word "suicide".
+The film invites us to consider the extraordinary emergency of the future in an attempt to shake us up into a vitalising sense of emergency for right now.